dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       size := 0;
       model := EmptyModel();
     }
+{% endhighlight %}

-    // To push an element on the stack, write to the first unused
-    // element of the array and increment the size.
-If there's not room,
-    // however, it's necessary to allocate a new array and copy the old
-    // elements over.
-Like all operations except `InitStack`, it
-    // requires a valid model.
-Like all operations that modify the
+To push an element on the stack, write to the first unused element of the array and increment the size.
+If there's not room, however, it's necessary to allocate a new array and copy the old elements over.
+Like all operations except `InitStack`, it requires a valid model.
+Like all operations that modify the stack, it ensures a valid model.

+{% highlight dafny %}
-    // stack, it ensures a valid model. method Push(val : T)
+    method Push(val : T)
       requires ValidModel()
       modifies this, elts